 Energy Policy: IEEE-USA has outlined a comprehensive set of national energy policy recommendations designed to increase energy efficiency, transforming the transportation sector, greening the electric power supply, and building a more reliable and "smarter" electrical energy infrastructure.
 IEEE-USA is tapping the expertise of its members to advocate these and related energy policies, and engaging in such efforts as congressional grassroots fly-ins, congressional briefings, testimonies, workshops and related outreach.
-The Committee's priorities for 2011 is advancing IEEE-USA's energy policy recommendations through passage of comprehensive national energy legislation, supporting the Discover "Road to the New Energy Economy" congressional briefing series, supporting an Energy Fly-In, completion of addendums to the IEEE-USA National Energy Policy Recommendations position statement on energy in transportation and green energy, and supporting a successful Electric Vehicles and Personal Transportation Workshop at the IEEE-USA Annual Meeting.

-Oversight: Energy Policy Committee (John Ragan, Chair) Staff Contact: Bill Williams, bill.williams@ieee.org
+Oversight: Energy Policy Committee (John Ragan, Chair)